How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 - It has the crosshair enabled in any color or size.

-Z Probe XY offset:
+Z Probe XY offset

-If needed change the microscope's crosshair size to fit the nozzle or Z probe.
+If needed, change the microscope's crosshair size to fit the nozzle or Z probe.

-Using the Toolhead move distance buttons, accurately move the nozzle into the center of the crosshair, then push "SET REFERENCE POINT".
+Using the Toolhead move distance increment buttons, accurately move the nozzle into the center of the crosshair, then push "SET REFERENCE POINT".

 Move the toolhead, with the distance buttons, to any position in X and Y and then push "GOTO REFERENCE POINT".

 The nozzle should return exactly to the crosshair center.
-If it does not match exactly then probably the pedestal has moved.
+If it does not match exactly then, probably, the pedestal has moved.

 Verify the calculated offset is correct by pushing "GOTO REFERENCE POINT" and then "GOTO OFFSET".
 If adjustments are needed repeat one of the previous 2 steps.